Mahidol University International Demonstration School: Curriculum

 The core curriculum (math, science, English, social studies, etc.) at MUIDS is supported by coursework in required electives (technology, physical education, fine arts) and career-based electives (business, medicine, etc.).
 Advanced Placement (AP) courses are also available for students.
 The Thai Ministry of Education mandates that all students take Thai Language and Civics courses.
 Native and non-native speakers take separate classes.
-Some faculties in Thai universities require significantly more math and science credits than international universities.
-MUIDS counselors help students navigate this complex process.
 The school combines the Thai Ministry of Education and American Common Core Standards.

 Students are required to earn twenty community service hours per year as well as one hundred learner development hours through clubs and activities.
 They may choose from several electives such as Intro to Software Engineering, Zoology, and even Entrepreneurship.

 School year

 The MUIDS school year begins in August and ends in June.
 It consists of one hundred and eighty school days stretched across four quarters.
 The school observes Thai and Buddhist holidays as well as certain Western holidays.

 The academic program is organized on a period schedule.
 Classes are year-long; each period meets anywhere from one to five times a week.
 MUIDS students earn a minimum of 81 credits over a three-year period.
 They must earn at least 27 credits every school year.

 At the end of the school year students and teachers participate in “Week Without Walls,” spending a week of school outside of the classroom learning in a non-conventional environment.
 This one-week trip always takes place outside the city of Bangkok.